Gosu14/klave-chat-room/README.md

 -   Clone this repo
 -   Navigate to the UI app folder `cd /apps/ui`
--   Run `npm i` to install all the dependancies
+-   Run `yarn install` to install all the dependancies
 -   Change the variables `VITE_APP_KLAVE_CONTRACT` in the .env.local file of chat room app with the address of your honest application
--   Run `npm run dev` to spin up a dev server
+-   Run `yarn dev` to spin up a dev server

 ## Authors